awsdocs/amazon-polly-developer-guide/doc_source/DeleteLexiconPython.md

 The following code example uses default credentials stored in the AWS SDK configuration file\.
 For information about creating the configuration file, see [Step 3\.1: Set Up the AWS Command Line Interface \(AWS CLI\)](setup-aws-cli.md)\.

+For more information on this operation, see the reference for the [https://docs.aws.amazon.com/polly/latest/dg/API_DeleteLexicon.html](https://docs.aws.amazon.com/polly/latest/dg/API_DeleteLexicon.html) API\.

 ```
 from argparse import ArgumentParser
 from sys import version_info